|

 Corner (165 Charles): Another Richard Meier

-building going up in 2005.
+building went up in 2005.
 Burned by cost-cutting on

 the Perry Street Towers, Meier got the developer to

-agree him to give him a large degree of control
+agree to self-finance most of this development in order to give the architect a large degree of control

 over the construction.